HiroyukiTsujino/JRA55-do/README.md

        - After the main adjustment, variables are interpolated from the reduced TL319 grid to the normal TL319 grid.

-    - Stage 2: Additional adjustment to on the normal TL319 grid.
+    - Stage 2: Additional adjustment on the normal TL319 grid.

        - This includes the global flux closure by applying a globally uniform, time-invariant factor